CISSP Certification - how to achieve it in 5 steps

 • Complete multiple choice exam

-• Submit recommendation/ assessment by certified CISSP/ person appointed by (ISC)2 (up to 9 months after passing exam).
+• Recommendation/assessment by certified CISSP/from (ISC)2 Submit to designated person (up to 9 months after passing the exam)

-The CISSP comprises 8 so-called domains.
-These are queried in the exam according to a predefined key.
+The CISSP includes 8 so-called domains.
+These are queried for a given key in the exam.

 • Security and risk management